 Heather Crawford graduated from the University of Nevada, Reno in 2006 with a dual major in elementary and special education and in 2009 with a Master of Education degree with an emphasis in mathematics education.
-Ms. Crawford is currently pursuing her Ph.D. in mathematics education and educational equity.
-She has been a Program Assistant for the Girls Math & Technology Program for three years and is currently a graduate teaching assistant for the UNR College of Education.
-Heather currently teaches in the Washoe County School District and is in her eleventh year serving as a math tutor for students in grades K-9.
+Ms. Crawford-Ferre is currently pursuing her Ph.D. in mathematics education and educational equity.
+She has worked for the Girls Math & Technology Program in various roles since 2007.
+She teaches elementary school in the Washoe County School District and is in her thirteenth year serving as a math tutor for students in grades K-9.

 Stephanie Vega graduated magna cum laude from the University of Nevada, Reno in 2008 with a bachelor's degree in elementary and special education and in 2010 with a master's degree in education with an emphasis in multicultural education.
 Ms. Vega is currently pursuing her Ph.D. at UNR with a focus on mathematics education and educational equity.
-She has taught kindergarten, first grade, and special education in grades K-11.
-This is her sixth year working with the Girls Math & Technology Program.
+She has been a teacher for six years and currently teaches kindergarten and grades 3-8 mathematics courses.
+This is her eighth year working with the Girls Math & Technology Program.

-Misha Miller has taught elementary and middle school students for the past 13 years, the most recent 11 at Clayton Middle School in the Washoe County School District.
-This past year she assumed the role of Data and Educational Technology Coach for her school.
-Ms. Miller is a member of the National Council of Teachers of Mathematics and the International Society for Technology in Education.
-She also serves as Co-President on the Executive Board of the Northern Nevada Mathematics Council.
+Misha Miller taught elementary and middle school mathematics for 14 years in Washoe County School District (WCSD) before taking the position of program specialist in the WCSD 21st Century Learning Division in November of 2012.
+In 2010, she received Northern Nevada's Outstanding Mathematics Educator Award.
+Ms. Miller is an active member of the National Council of Teachers of Mathematics and the International Society for Technology in Education.
+She also serves as Co-President of Northern Nevada Mathematics Council.